 Is The WMSCOG A Cult?

 The World Mission Society Church of God has been accused of being a cult online since as far back as 2005.
-The WMSCOG’s religious beliefs, practices and treatment of members has been extensively criticized on this site as well as on others here in the US and in South Korea.
+The WMSCOG’s religious beliefs, practices and treatment of members have been extensively criticized on this site, as well as on others here in the US and in South Korea.

 Is the World Mission Society Church of God a Cult from a Christian Perspective?

 From a Christian perspective, cults are groups that claim to be Christian but deviate from fundamental Christian doctrines such as the Trinity, the deity of Christ, and salvation by grace through faith alone.
 The WMSCOG completely distorts the Trinity (Father, Son & Holy Spirit) by adding a new character, “god the mother” a.k.a.
 Zahng Gil Jah.
 The WMSCOG deviates from the deity of Christ by worshiping Ahn Sahng Hong, who members believe was the Second Advent of Jesus.
 The WMSCOG teaches a salvation by works doctrine.
 Members are taught that in order to receive salvation they are required to tithe, observe the Sabbath on Saturday, observe Old Testament feasts and recruit new members, among other requirements.
 Christian cults also commonly teach that there is something that Jesus left unfinished that their respective religious leaders are tasked with completing.
 In the case of the WMSCOG, they teach that Ahn Sahng Hong had to restore the Passover and fulfill the prophecy of King David, which they allege Jesus only partially fulfilled.
 Therefore, from a Christian perspective, the World Mission Society Church of God is a cult.